Someone once accurately explained college pricing and financial aid with this anecdote:

 You’re mid-stride when the salesperson takes a deep breath and says, “Well, that depends.
-First you’ll have to fill out paperwork that asks you to detail your family’s financial situation.
+First, you’ll have to fill out paperwork that asks you to detail your family’s financial situation.
 We’ll send that information off to the government, and they will tell you what THEY think you can contribute to the cost of this coat.
-This information will then go to our manager, who will determine whether or not he can offer you enough financial assistance to make this coat affordable for you.
+This information will then go to our manager.
+They will determine whether or not he can offer you enough financial assistance to make this coat affordable for you.
 You may also be asked to submit supporting documentation, like your taxes and a paystub.
 All of this will take about a month, at which point we can provide a definitive answer to your question regarding the cost of that coat.”

-Luckily, this fallacious example will not doom you to a run in with frostbite, but the parallel to college financing is undeniable.
+Luckily, this fallacious example will not doom you to a run-in with frostbite, but the parallel to college financing is undeniable.

 Most families ask for the sticker price.

 All too often, students and parents visit a college and ask, “How much does it cost to go to school here?”
 This, however, is really the wrong question if money matters in your college decision.
-Cost is the total sum of tuition, fees, room, board and miscellaneous expenses.
+Cost is the total sum of tuition, fees, room, board, and miscellaneous expenses.